ConfederacyOfGaia/Gaia/dms-guide.md

   - Need to think on this more.
 - Using a class feature
 - Casting a spell
+  - This might happen too often, so would give spellcasters an advantage over martials
 - Creating a healing potion

 #### RP